4m1g0/tinygs-wiki/LNA.md

 Note on online shopping: similar items are sold in different sites at different prices, I can't tell if they are the same or not, most likely yes as most of them are coming from the same country anyway.

+## Important Note about Bias Tee

+Be careful when using some LNA with Bias Tee capability they routed DC back to the LoRa module.
+I assumed that the LoRa module has LC circuit that filters the working RF freq and supposedly also protects against DC current, but apparently doesn't last for long.
+Over few weeks my board cannot take it anymore and the LoRa chip failed.
+It becomes very hot and ultimately fried.
+If you have to use LNA with Bias Tee capabilty please make sure you use DC blocker such as [this one](https://www.amazon.com/Nooelec-SMA-DC-Block-50kHz-8GHz/dp/B07YYLHJKS/) to protect your LoRa board:

+There are many other LNAs that I have not tried, but some friends are recommending.
+Such as [LNA for all](https://lna4all.blogspot.com/) and the premium [Cubesat filtered amp products from Uputronics](https://store.uputronics.com/index.php?route=product/product&path=59&product_id=124).

+Again, whichever product you choose, it might or might not work for you as there are many other factors that affecting our success in receiving satellite signals.

 ### Authors of this page
 - [@Judhi](https://github.com/judhi) - 2021/04/17